Kevmorales/ai-tutor/README.md

 ## Features
 1. Multilingual Support: AI Tutor caters to a diverse audience by providing support in English and Swedish languages.

-2. Interactive Learning: Users can ask questions about stocks and investing, and AI Tutor will provide informative and easy-to-understand responses.
+2. Interactive Learning: Users can ask questions about said subject, and AI Tutor will provide informative and easy-to-understand responses.

 3. Quiz Functionality: AI Tutor includes a quiz feature to test users' understanding and provide feedback to reinforce learning.

 4. User Authentication: Users can create personal accounts to track their progress and achievements over time.

-5. Premium Subscription: AI Tutor offers a premium subscription for users who want to delve deeper into the world of stocks and investing, providing additional resources and unlimited daily usage.
+5. Premium Subscription: AI Tutor offers a premium subscription for users who want to delve deeper into the world of said subject, providing additional resources and unlimited daily usage.

 ## Local Development
 To set up AI Tutor for local development: